Want to Change the World, But Aren’t into the Protest Thing? Try Mentorship

 Mentoring a potentially disadvantaged student in any place that impacts their education trajectory is activism in the classroom, creating a space for future leaders.
 Beyond the school walls, the work, support, and confidence mentors instill can continue to prosper.

 Ashley Paul is a writer, student mentor, and pop culture enthusiast.
 She holds a BA from San Francisco University in Creative Writing.
 She holds an MA in Counseling & Guidance in K-12 from New York University.
-On her website, www.ashleypaulpen.com
+On her website, www.ashleypaulpen.com, she writes about her love for books and films.
+You can follow her on Twitter @driedinkpen.

 (Photos via Ashley Paul + Getty Images)